 Jesus lived in Nazareth until he moved to Capernaum at the beginning of his ministry (Matthew 2:23).

-The place where Jacob wrestled all night with a man (Jesus?), after which his name was changed to Israel.
+The place where Jacob wrestled all night with a man who was a pre-incarnate manifestation of Jesus, after which his name was changed to Israel.
 Years later the city and its men were destroyed by Gideon because they refused his request for help (Genesis 32:24 - 30, Judges 8).

 Place where King Ahab died in battle and where Elisha the prophet anointed Jehu King (1Kings 22:29 - 36, 2Kings 9:1 - 6).

 City was bought by King Omri.
 Became the capital of the northern ten tribes after the kingdom split up right after the death of Solomon (1Kings 16:24).

 Jacob was buried in Shechem.
 The bones of Joseph, who died in Egypt, were taken to Shechem and buried (Genesis 50:13, Joshua 24:32).

 Joshua moved the Ark of the Covenant, along with its tabernacle, to the city.
 The prophet Samuel, who was a Judge of ancient Israel, lived in the city (Joshua 18:1, 1Samuel 3:20 - 21).

 In Sidon Elijah brings back to life the dead son of a widow.
 Near Sidon Jesus casts a demon out of a young women whose mother, a Gentile, begged him to help her (1Kings 5:6, 17:8 - 23, Ezra 3:7, Matthew 15:21 - 28).

 First place God's people camped after leaving Rameses in Egypt (Exodus 12:37).

 Place of residence for many of Israel's kings (1Kings 14:17, 15:21, 33, 16:6 - 24).